 The Tennessee Aquarium is dedicated to providing an inclusive environment in which all of our guests are welcomed, respected and valued.

-All exhibit galleries at the Tennessee Aquarium are handicap accessible.
+All exhibit galleries at the Tennessee Aquarium are wheelchair accessible.

-The Aquarium has a limited number of wheelchairs which are available for rent on a first-come, first-served basis (No Reservations).
+Manual wheelchairs as well as electric wheelchairs and scooters are welcome.
+The Aquarium has a limited number of manual wheelchairs available for rent on a first-come, first-served basis (no reservations).
 The rental fee is $7.
 A photo ID is required to hold until the unit is returned.
 The wheelchair rentals are located at the Guest Services Information Desk near the River Journey Gift Shop.

 Service animals defined as a dogs or miniature horses, that are individually trained to do work or perform tasks for the benefit of an individual with disabilities per Americans with Disabilities Act (ADA) are welcome at the Tennessee Aquarium.
 All service animals must be vetted in the River Place Ticketing Center prior to admission into any building.
 Guests visiting with a service animal will be provided with a bandana for the animal to wear that identifies it as a service animal and confirms that the animal has been vetted.